Their Story

 “They are the right people.”

-Four years have passed since that unforgettable day, one their father calls a “resurrection”.
-Each of the siblings has been able to travel to Uganda to be reunited with their lost family.
+Over four years have passed since that unforgettable day, one their father calls a “resurrection”.
+In the interim, each of the siblings was able to travel to Uganda to be reunited with their lost family.
 Some of the images and video you see on this site are from those journeys.
+But life in the camps was difficult and insecure, and there was no going back to Congo, which remains extremely violent.

-Four years have passed since that unforgettable day, one their father calls a “resurrection”.
-Each of the siblings has been able to travel to Uganda to be reunited with their lost family.
+Over four years have passed since that unforgettable day, one their father calls a “resurrection”.
+In the interim, each of the siblings was able to travel to Uganda to be reunited with their lost family.
 Some of the images and video you see on this site are from those journeys.
+But life in the camps was difficult and insecure, and there was no going back to Congo, which remains extremely violent.

 Your support will help to make their reunion a reality